 What is External Growth?

-External growth (also known as inorganic growth) is referred to as the growth of a company derived from using external resources and capabilities rather than internal business activities.
-External growth is the alternative to internal (inorganic) growth.
+External growth (also known as inorganic growth) refers to growth of a company that results from using external resources and capabilities rather than from internal business activities.
+External growth is an alternative to internal (organic) growth.
+However, internal and external growth should not be considered opposites.

 The main advantage of external growth over internal growth is that the former provides a faster way to expand the business.
 However, organic growth is widely regarded as a better measure of a company’s performance than external growth.